 If English is not your primary language, DTA must provide you with a bilingual DTA worker or communicate through a translation service.
 When calling the DTA Assistance Line, DTA has a recording with the prompts you can push to get service in your language.

-As of January 2016, the DTA Assistance Line has language capacity in English, Spanish, Portuguese, Cantonese, Vietnamese and a separate prompt to push for other languages.
+As this Guide goes to print, the DTA Assistance Line has language capacity in English, Spanish, Portuguese, Cantonese, Vietnamese and a separate prompt to push for other languages.

 If you select a language other than English, then: